rastabrandy02/Platformer_Project_Game_Development/README.md

   - SETTINGS: Shows settings menu (same one from Title Screen).
   - BACK to TITLE: Returns to title screen. ○ EXIT: Quits the game.

+**We had some difficulties implementing the different screens.
+The GUI are implemented in code.

 ## Controller:
 - A: Move left
 - D: Move right